Best Email Clients for 2026

 The AI features are practical, not flashy.
 Search your inbox using natural language prompts instead of struggling with filters.
 "Show me emails from Sarah about the Q4 project" just works.
 The AI can draft responses, summarize long threads, and even help you schedule calendar events directly from emails.
 It saves a stupid amount of time if you're dealing with high email volume.

-Best for: Gmail users who want AI without the Superhuman price tag.
-Busy professionals drowning in email threads.
+Gmail users who want AI without the Superhuman price tag.
+Busy professionals drowning in email threads who need smart summarization.
 People who like turning emails into tasks for follow-up.
 Teams that need light collaboration on shared emails.
+Product managers juggling stakeholder updates and customer feedback.
 Anyone willing to try experimental features that might save time.

 Shortwave Email logo